Introduction

 Real Examples

 In an academic setting, group projects often serve as a microcosm of team performance.
-Even though one student might be exceptionally knowledgeable about the subject, the overall grade depends on how well the group coordinates research, divides tasks, and presents their findings.
+And even though one student might be exceptionally knowledgeable about the subject, the overall grade depends on how well the group coordinates research, divides tasks, and presents their findings.
 A team that communicates effectively and supports each member's contributions is more likely to succeed than one where individuals work in isolation.

 Scientific and Theoretical Perspective

 From a theoretical standpoint, team performance is often analyzed through models such as Tuckman's stages of group development, which include forming, storming, norming, and performing.
-Even though teams may progress through these stages at different paces, understanding them can help leaders and members navigate challenges and optimize performance.
+Even though teams may progress through these stages at different paces, understanding them can help leaders and members manage challenges and optimize performance.

 Common Mistakes and Misunderstandings